flo-v/SUSHI_labrotation/clean_log.md

 * Now the result file will be copied to */srv/GT/analysis/sushi_course/public/gstore/projects/p1535/*
     * Previously, it was */srv/gstore/projects/p1535* (this was allowed only for Employees)

+* changed the settings to get proper html outputs

 ### Running sushi on kenlab server